vrurg/raku-LibXML-Class/docs/md/LibXML/Class/Manual.md

     </container>
     ```

-    A container is serialized from single argument and, correspondigly, deserialize into single argument.
-I.e. the above example would end up as value *42* in `$.val-element`.
+    A container is serialized from a single entity and, correspondigly, deserialize into a single one too.
+I.e. the above example could end up as value *42* in `$.val-element`.

   * **Descriptors**

     Whenever we declare an `xml-element` type object we need to tell the module what subsidiary entities of the type object are de-/serializable too.
 There are currently two kinds of them: Raku attributes and items of an XML sequence representations.
 For every such entity a descriptor gets created which contains all information necessary to deal with the object.

+  * **Declarant**

+    Used in the context of descriptors primarily.
+A type object which declares a Raku attribute of a sequence item.

 Exported Traits
 ---------------

-[`LibXML::Class`](../Class.md) exports just three traits to mark Raku objects as XML-serializable:
+[`LibXML::Class`](../Class.md) exports three traits to mark Raku objects as XML-serializable:

-  * The aforementioned `xml-element` to produce an XML element, applicable to type objects and attributes
+  * The aforementioned `xml-element` for the entities (type object or attributes) that correspond to XML elements

   * `xml-attribute`, which can only be used with class/role attributes, to result in an XML element attribute

-  * `xml-text` is also a Raku attribute-only trait which can only be used once per object
+  * `xml-text` is also a Raku attribute-only trait for *#text*; there can only be single such attribute per object

+*Note* that an `xml-text` Raku attribute is not limited to stringy types only.
+It can be of any type for each either coercion from [`Str`](https://docs.raku.org/type/Str) is implemented or custom de-/serializers are defined.

 For example: